uw-dims/stix-java/README.md

 $ ./stix.md5 ../jaxb/src/test/resources/APT1/Appendix_G_IOCs_Full.xml

 which should print a list of 1797 md5 hashes to stdout.
+The stix.md5 file is a simple bash script driving the JVM invocation of the appropriate class.

 JAXB Issues
 ===========